GovAlta/adsp-monorepo/docs/services/push-service.md

 ## Code examples
 ### Connect to a stream via server side events
-Server side event with Authorization header may require a pollyfill.
+Server side event with Authorization header may require a polyfill.
 Alternatively, use a token query parameter to provide the access token.

 ```typescript
   const eventSource = new EventSource(